 A: WriteLab encourages students to work through multiple Drafts until they decide their writing is ready-to-be-read.
 We found that students typically write between five and nine Drafts per Document (essay) in WriteLab.

 WriteLab's Comments are detailed and specific.
 By focusing on sentence features and developing clear and direct prose, students can learn to better recognize and refine their ideas.
 Additionally, students can take advantage of WriteLab's questions to revise their Drafts and prepare their own questions before meeting with you.

 Q: What does WriteLab do for my students?

 A: WriteLab provides feedback on style, mechanics, and the more common grammar issues, but not on argumentation or structure.
 Helping students address writing issues at the level of the line frees you to focus on teaching higher-order thinking and writing skills.
-That said, we are currently working on an Essay Builder to help students develop their ideas.

 Q: Does WriteLab help students with argumentation and structure?

 A: You can view all the Drafts that a student has chosen to share with you.